 - Stop limit

 The only order time limit you can use is Good 'til Date (GTD).

-In case of some exchanges (e.g. SIX) you get some additional order types and terms.
+In case of some exchanges (e.g. SIX) there are some additional order type and term options.

 Alerts and notifications